envp/statistical/README.md

 ## Roadmap
 ### Immediate focus
 * Implementations of all common distributions mentioned in the NIST [engineering and statistics handbook](http://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm)
+* Parity with Sciruby/distrbution (The inspiration for this project)

 ### Long term
 * Add a module `Statistical::Hypothesis` which allows for statistical hypothesis testing